mendix/docs/content/en/docs/refguide/runtime/mendix-client/_index.md

 ### 2.2 Widgets

-These are the fundamental building blocks of the Mendix Client.
+Widgets are the fundamental building blocks of the Mendix Client.
 All the actions which the client takes are controlled by widgets.
 They are responsible for what is displayed on pages, and how user input is managed.
 There is a more detailed description of widgets in [Widgets](#widgets), below.

 ### 2.3 JavaScript Actions

-This runs custom JavaScript, added by the app developer, which is held as JavaScript actions in the client config.
+JavaScript Actions run custom JavaScript, added by the app developer, which are held in the client config.

 ### 2.4 UI Layer